kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ### Exports

-- Never export default from a file
+- Never export default from a file (storybook files are an exception)
 - Always export component props with every component
+- Always have a barrel file to export the component and props

 ## Styling with Vanilla Extract